Carrie Newcomer: Life and early career

 Newcomer was born in Dowagiac, Michigan, on May 25, 1958, to James B. Newcomer and Donna Baldoni Newcomer.
 When she was 5 years old they moved to Elkhart, Indiana, where she lived until she was 18 years old.
 She began writing songs as a teenager and began performing in restaurants, coffeehouses and at benefits and festivals.
 She began her university studies at Ball State University and then Goshen College.
 Newcomer spent 5 months teaching art in an elementary school in San Isidro, Costa Rica.
 She completed her studies at Purdue University and received a B.A. in visual art and education.

-In the 1980s, Newcomer was a member of the pop-folk and acoustic group Stone Soup, which produced three albums: Sampler (1982), Long Fields (1984), and October Nights (1987), all long out of print.
-Newcomer was the group's main songwriter and lead vocalist, and she also played dulcimer and guitar; rounding out the group were guitarist Larry Smeyak and percussionist Dennis Leas.
+In the 1980s, Newcomer was a member of the pop-folk and acoustic group Stone Soup, which produced three albums: Sampler (1982), Long Fields (1984), and October Nights (1987), all out of print.
+Newcomer was the group's main songwriter and lead vocalist, and she also played dulcimer and guitar.
+With her in the group were guitarist Larry Smeyak and percussionist Dennis Leas.
 The group was based in West Lafayette, Indiana.
 After leaving Stone Soup, she moved to Bloomington, Indiana, and recorded her first solo album.